Alex-ZT-Li/ClockGUV-Model/README.md

 # ClockGUV-Model README
 Authors: Alexander Zhan Tu Li and Anand Bala Subramaniam

+## Description
+Models the behavior of the post-translation oscillator (PTO) from the circadian clock of the cyanobacterium, Synechococcus elongatus, inside a giant unilamellar vesicle (GUV).
+The model simulates the encapsulation of the PTO (comprised of three Kai clock proteins) inside various GUVs sizes.
+There are two versions of this model, one simulating the environment within a GUV used in our experiments (Clock Model - GUV Model) and one simulating the behavior of a transcription-translation feedback loop (TTFL) system (Clock Model - TTFL Model).
+Clock behavior is determined based on experimental data with lookup tables incorporated.

 ## Requirements
 Code requires MATLAB version R2021a or greater with packages: